 When it comes to football, the Vietnamese male players only need to look to their female counterparts for inspiration.

-The Vietnamese women have so far struck gold at the Southeast Asian (SEA) Games four times, while the men’s team have never gone better than silver since the country was reunified in 1975.
+The Vietnamese women have so far won gold at the Southeast Asian (SEA) Games four times, while the men’s team have never gone better than silver since the country was reunified in 1975.

-At the SEA Games in Malaysia next month, the women’s team have been tasked with securing their fifth title, while the men’s team are targeting a place in the final.
+At the upcoming 2017 SEA Games in Malaysia next month, the women’s team have been tasked with securing their fifth title, while the men’s team are targeting a place in the final.

 The Vietnamese women’s squad, consisting of 35 players, has been training since early June.
 Head coach Mai Duc Chung said this was a huge advantage for the women, as they have two full months to prepare for the Games.